giantswarm/kubectl-enter/README.md

 # kubectl-enter
 kubectl-enter is a kubectl plugin to gain ssh like access to a specific node in your k8s cluster.
 This plugin does not require any direct access to a node, you only need to be able talk to k8s api and be able to spawn pod on the privileged pod with hostPID security setting.
 You will gain root access on the under root user.

+Plugin will use default kubectl context and kubeconfig located in `$HOME/.kube/config`

 ## requirements
 - `kubectl` - needs to be in a path as the plugin is calling `kubectl` without any absolute path